 You are now ready for your interview!
 This is one of the final steps in the process.
 Your notice will indicate whether phones are allowed or not in your Consulate.
 Do not show up with your phone if they are not allowed.
 They will not hold on to them for you.

-Upon conclusion of the appointment, the consular office will complete processing of your application and render a decision.
+Upon conclusion of the appointment, the consular officer will finish processing your application and render a decision.
 You will be given a visa packet if your green card is granted.
 Please note that the sponsoring spouse does not attend this interview, just the foreign spouse applying for the green card.
 If approved, you will leave your passport with the Consulate so it can be stamped with a visa.
 Your passport will be returned via courier services (which you will have already paid for) or available for pick-up at a collection center (varies by country).
 This may take anywhere from a couple of days to a week.

 6. Enter the United States